 Candidates will have opportunity for practice in various settings including public, separate Catholic, independent religious, independent non-religious, First Nations, and international schools.
 You will spend a minimum of 110 days of practice teaching in at least four different school settings, in at least two different grade divisions (Grades K-3 Primary, 4-6 Junior, and 7-10 Intermediate), working with experienced associate teachers—each an Ontario Certified Teacher—and faculty associates in classroom settings.

-Redeemer University College is committed to helping its graduates find meaningful employment.
+Redeemer University is committed to helping its graduates find meaningful employment.
 Of the B.Ed. class that graduated in May 2017, 91% are employed in teaching or teaching-related positions (as of November 2017).